Skip to main content

 Read 5 Ways to Build Your Cash Flow for a Home Renovation

 The best way to fund your home renovation really depends on you.
 You can dip into savings, take out a loan, put them on plastic, or you can avoid high-interest credit card fees by utilizing a home equity investment.
 You can receive a percentage of your home’s equity now in exchange for a share of the home value at the time you decide to sell.
-With no interest or monthly payments, Hometap may be a smart way to fund the upgrades that will hopefully lead to a bigger payout on signing day.
+With no monthly payments, Hometap may be a smart way to fund the upgrades that will hopefully lead to a bigger payout on signing day.
 And with no monthly payments, you can focus on making the repairs and moving into your next home.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.